dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 It wasn't until someone asked me what would happen if they put a stray `puts` inside a `select`,`map`, or `inject` that I realized I didn't 100% grasp how these method worked internally.
 After looking into exactly how blocs are implemented in Ruby using yield and doing a little experimentation, I feel like the next debugging session won't be such a nightmare.

+Below I've included basic implementations of the methods `select`, `map`, and `reduce`to illustrate how these methods work internally.
+I won't use these implementations in the example snippets (although they work just fine) to make it less confusing and easier to run the snippets on your own computer.
+Let's start with ...

 ### 1) **`select`**

 The ruby-docs definition of select is: “returns an array containing all elements of enum for which the given block returns a true value.”